fbrulotte/backbone-marionette-tree-view/README.md

   $(yourcontainer).html(myTreeView.render().el);
 ```

-The `collection` is your `Backbone.Collection`
+- `collection` is your `Backbone.Collection`.
-The `collectionType` is the collection used to manage your children.
+- `collectionType` is the reference to the definition of the collection used to manage your children.
-The `childView` is your default view for your first level.
+- `childView` is your definition of your node view for your first level.

 See the `example` folder for more information about the usage.